HIGH BLOOD PRESSURE TREATMENT

-- Systolic blood pressure (the top number) – this number indicates how much pressure your blood is exerting against your artery walls during
+- Systolic blood pressure (the top number) – this number indicates how much pressure your blood is exerting against your artery walls during a heartbeat.

-- Diastolic blood pressure (the bottom number) – this number indicates how much pressure your blood is exerting against your artery walls during the resting period between
+- Diastolic blood pressure (the bottom number) – this number indicates how much pressure your blood is exerting against your artery walls during the resting period between a heartbeat

 Depending on your numbers, you will fall into one of the following categories: